 The Principles Of The Brazilian Jiu Jitsu Armbar

-In order to get a position for an armbar, you need to understand how the submission works.
-In that sense, for an armbar to work you need to control the two neighboring joints, above and below the one you are attacking.
-In terms of the straight armbar, those would be the shoulder and wrist.
-If you analyze the armbar finishing positions in BJJ, you’ll notice that they all share this principle, whether they’re top or bottom.
+In order to attack a joint (any joint, not just the elbow) you must have control of the joints above and below it.
+Thus for an armbar to work you need to control the shoulder and wrist.
+If you analyze armbar finishing positions in BJJ, you’ll notice that they all share these elements of control, regardless of whether you’re finishing from the top or the bottom.

-Still thinking along the lines of principles, finishing from the top is better than from the bottom.
+While the armbar can be done from both top and bottom positions, finishing from the top is better than from the bottom.
 Why?
-Well, you’ll have gravity working for you, instead of against, you, and much better control over those two joints.
+Well, you’ll have gravity working for you instead of against you, giving your more finishing power.

-Any time you’re in side control you’ll have the option of taking either the far side or the near side arm.
-In both cases, you’ll need to attach yourself to the arm and then move into position.
-We’ve recently published a video article on Demian Maia’s armbar from the top.
-He attacks the far side arm, for example.
-That means that we can look at the near side arm today.
+Any time you’re in side control you’ll have the option of attacking either the far side or the near side arm.
+We’ve previously covered Demian Maia’s far side armbar, so today we’ll be focusing on attacking the near side arm.

 This particular armbar comes when your opponent has positioned their inside arm in low orientation – either because they’re looking for a particular escape, or because they’ve made a mistake and have allowed you to trap their arm here.

 To begin you may want to engage in a bit of misdirection, suggesting to your opponent that you’re looking to attack the far arm.
 In actuality you are looking to isolate their inside arm with your legs, trapping their wrist beneath your armpit.

 Simultaneously you’ll need to pass your other leg over their head, allowing you to pin their shoulders to the mat.
 Without this control they’ll be able to come up as you apply torque to the shoulder, eliminating the pressure on their elbow.